Gallery

 Hidden Boxes!

-My woodworking journey began with bandsaw boxes, and since it's customary to include hidden drawers in them, I knew I would include hidden boxes in my vases before I even start making them.
-At first I used magnets, up to 28 tiny magnets divided in 4 little piles.
-It was a bit tricky, so I got a threading jig for my lathe, now I make vases with threaded lid inside the threaded lid.
-It's only a matter of time before I add a third layer, I have fun in my basement!
+My woodworking journey began with bandsaw boxes, and since it's customary to include hidden drawers in them, I knew I would include them in my vases before I even started making them.
+At first, I used magnets, up to 28 tiny magnets divided into 4 little piles.
+It was a bit tricky, so I got a threading jig for my lathe, now I make vases with threaded lids inside the threaded lid.
+It's only a matter of time before I add a third layer, I have fun in my shop!

 ------